ambrosia-prog/glassjs/README.md

 Kubes Forge addon that adds panes, and variants that are more compatible with CTM.
 Specifically, it was built for "kubejs-forge:2001.6.5-build.16", it probably works on basically any build past that but that's the one I'm working off of.

-THis addon adds five block builders:
+This addon adds five block builders:
-Panes/Connective Panes
+Panes/Connective Panes,
-Bars/Connective Bars
+Bars/Connective Bars, and
 Connective Glass

 Connective variants cull inside faces between other blocks of the same parent builder, so mixing glass will make one seamless whole without visible geometry on the inside.